swamiiyer/swamiiyer.github.io/_pages/cs451/index.md

 **Feb 24, 2023**

-Due to the cancellation of class yesterday, the deadline for Project 2 has been extented to 11:59 pm on Feb 28 (Tue) so that you have access to some office hours before the assignment is due.
+Due to cancellation of class yesterday, the deadline for Project 2 has been extended to 11:59 pm on Feb 28 (Tue) so that you have access to some office hours before the assignment is due.